-To connect a device to the HDMI out port, you must purchase a suitable HDMI cable.

-- 1. Plug one end of the HDMI cable into the HDMI in port of the HDMI display device. - 2.
-Plug the other end of the HDMI cable into the HDMI out port on your computer. - 3.
+- As the port operation of all HDMI display devices have not been confirmed, some HDMI display devices might not function properly. - To connect a device to the HDMI out port, you must purchase a suitable HDMI cable. - Plug one end of the HDMI cable into the HDMI in port of the HDMI display device. - 2.
+Plug the other end of the HDMI cable into the HDMI port on your tablet computer or on the keyboard dock. - 3.
 Turn the HDMI display device's power on.

-Figure 4-12 Connecting the HDMI out port (Z30-B)
+Figure 4-20 Connecting the HDMI port

-1. HDMI out port
+1. HDMI port